glycerine/zygomys/README.md

 The example snippets in the tests/*.zy provide many examples.
-The full [documentation can be found in the Wiki](https://github.com/glycerine/zygomys/wiki).
+The full [documentation can be found in the Wiki](https://github.com/glycerine/zygomys/wiki). zygomys blends traditional and new.
+While the s-expression syntax defines a Lisp, zygomys borrows some syntax from Clojure, and some (notably the for-loop style) directly from the Go/C tradition.

 The standalone REPL is called simply `zygo`.